eyeseast/visible-data/_posts/2013-08-26-responsive-d3.markdown

 D3 actually makes this fairly easy.

 1. Start with a responsive framework.
-2. Size SVG elements based on thier containers.
+2. Size and scale SVG elements based on thier containers.
 3. Resize when the window size changes.

 Here's a working example, using data from the new [CensusReporter](http://beta.censusreporter.org/).
-In this case, I'm comparing the percentage of adults over 25 years old with a bachelor's degree or higher.
+In this case, I'm comparing the [percentage of adults over 25 years old with a bachelor's degree or higher](http://beta.censusreporter.org/compare/01000US/040/table/?release=acs2011_1yr&table=B15003).

 <div id="map"></div>

 ### 1. Start with a responsive framework ###

-I'm using Bootstrap, but Foundation or any other framework will do fine.
+I'm using Bootstrap, but [Foundation](http://foundation.zurb.com/) or any other framework will do fine.
 Or roll your own.
 The point is that you want everything responding to changes in the viewport size.
 This makes the next step easier.

-### 2. Size SVG elements based on thier containers. ###
+### 2. Size and scale SVG elements based on thier containers. ###

 I used to hard-code dimensions into my maps and charts.
 Often, this was already duplicating what I'd done in CSS, and it anchored the chart to a certain viewport size.
 Not on a 13-inch MacBook Pro?
 Tough.